apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

 The print_imported_methods flag can be used to verify whether every method has been parsed correctly.

-Step 3: applying the preprocessing steps
+Step 3: Applying the preprocessing steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Generally speaking we would use the transform_encode function on the train dataset and with the returned encoding call the transform_apply function on the test dataset.